 - listening to children

 - positive interactions.

 This section of the EYFS framework focuses on the key role that the practitioner plays in supporting and extending young children’s learning.
-The DVD contains two short video sequences illustrating adult child interactions in two different settings, both emphasising the importance of being interested and aware of what children are saying and doing, and then responding appropriately.
+The DVD contains two short video sequences illustrating adult child interactions in two different settings, both emphasizing the importance of being interested and aware of what children are saying and doing, and then responding appropriately.

 The disc contains the reports from the research projects Effective Pedagogy in the Early Years (EPEY) and Study of Pedagogical Effectiveness in Early Learning (SPEEL).
 Both are important, as they define clearly what effective pedagogy in the early years looks like and how it is put into practice in settings that provide the best outcomes for young children.
-The ‘in depth’ section of the DVD summarises these findings to provide a clear guide to what practitioners should do to support young children’s learning effectively.
+The ‘in depth’ section of the DVD summarizes these findings to provide a clear guide to what practitioners should do to support young children’s learning effectively.

 Supporting effective practice